 For myself I always bring:

-– Towels – I don’t use the huge one.
+- – Towels – I don’t use the huge one.
 It’s too heavy and we really need towels to get dry after the beach.
-We have 2 large ones for the family and we use chairs when my husband is there to help.
+We have 2 large towels for the family and we use chairs when my husband is there to help.

 I always use the visual image of “head to toe”, including their tummies, to help me remember everything I need.